 - Psychotherapy with a focus on cognitive behavioral therapy (CBT) can help you work through cognitive distortion/negative thinking and change unhealthy behaviors.

 - Medication, such as selective serotonin reuptake inhibitors (SSRIs), can help reduce obsessive thought patterns and behaviors.

 - Lifestyle changes, such as eating healthy, sticking with prescribed therapy and medicine, avoiding drugs and alcohol and exercising regularly, can help take care of yourself.

 There is hope

-If you are wrestling with BDD, there is hope.
+If you or a family member are wrestling with BDD, there is hope.
 Reach out to your physician or a behavioral health specialist to find out how to get started on the road to recovery.

-Visit bannerhealth.com to find a specialist for help.
+Visit bannerhealth.com to find a mental health professional who can help.